 By the late 1960s, women psychologists were still in the minority but their voices were getting louder.
 Many of these voices were feminist voices.
 Many expressed radically different ways to approach and theorize psychology.
 Others critiqued existing methods and worked to improve them.
 Discover their stories and those of today's feminist psychologists in the Feminist Presence section of this site.

 Psychology's Feminist Voices is a project directed by Alexandra Rutherford at York University in Toronto, Canada.
-She is an associate professor of psychology and a faculty member in the History and Theory of Psychology graduate program.
+She is a professor of psychology and a faculty member in the History and Theory of Psychology graduate program.